Ædes Danielis: History

-Ædes Danielis is a 17th-century country-house, built in 1659 as a secondary residence for the nobleman Gregorio Bonici (1612-1697).
+Ædes Danielis is a 17th-century country-house, built in 1660 as a residence for the Roman Patrician Don Gregorio Bonici dei Marchesi Bordino (1612–1697).
 Bonici was one of the donors of the land where the parish church now stands.
 Bonici was a successful trader in the wheat industry and occupied some of the highest civilian positions in Malta.
 In fact, he was the castellan (Ħakem) of Mdina during the reign of Grandmaster Lascaris.

-Gregorio Bonici had offered the land in front of Aedes Danielis to build a larger parish church for the locality but, owing to criticism for being distant from some villagers, it was then decided to alternatively donate other land.
+Gregorio Bonici had offered the land in front of Ædes Danielis to build a larger parish church for the locality but, owing to criticism for being distant from some villagers, it was then decided to alternatively donate other land.
 The family had no children but, similar to other well-to-do families, owned slaves who took care of the household.
 Two of the slaves were given their freedom after they convinced their owner of their conversion to Christianity and by marrying them to men he approved.
 His favourite among the former slaves was Angela who was permitted to take Bonici as her surname.
 She was given freedom and allowed to get married, living a normal life.
 She and her husband named their son Daniel, who became a priest thanks to a prerequisite sum of money for priesthood donated by Gregorio.

-Following the death of Gregorio Bonici, his childless wife (Elena Barbara) inherited his assets, including the building which remained her residence until her death three years later.
+Following the death of Gregorio Bonici on 16 May 1697, his childless wife (Elena Barbara) inherited his assets, including the building which remained her residence until her death on 28 May 1700.
 The building later passed to other members of the Bonici family who intermarried with the Testaferrata family, and eventually with the Moroni Viani family.